How to add Facebook’s Open Graph meta tags

-The ‘SEO’ settings will expand providing you additional options.
-Click on ‘Social’.
+The “Yoast SEO” menu item will expand, providing you with additional options.
+Click on “Settings”.

 What are those article and time meta tags?

-When you enable OpenGraph, Yoast will output some specific meta tags below
+When you enable OpenGraph, Yoast will output some specific meta tags below.
+Facebook uses these tags.

 <meta property="article:published_time" content="date_time_goes_here" /> <meta property="article:modified_time" content="date_time_goes_here" /> <meta property="og:updated_time" content="date_time_goes_here" />

-Note: If you are seeing dates in search engine it is coming from elsewhere.
-Please use this guide: Dates Appearing in Search Results.
+Note: If you are seeing dates in search engines, it is coming from elsewhere.
+Please use this guide: Date appears in search results.